Taking early retirement is a viable option for many people nowadays. So, how does retiring early affect a pension and the welfare benefits you get?

 There are entitlements to other welfare benefits if you retire early due to ill health.
 You can use the government benefits calculator to check whether you qualify.

 There is a lot of help on how taking a personal or workplace pension early affects benefits.
-One of the most informative is the Pension Wise website.
-But, you can also get expert help and advice from Citizens Advice and the Money Advice Service.
+The most informative may be the Pension Wise website.
+But, you can also get expert help and free advice from Citizens Advice and the Money Advice Service.

 How Early Retirement affects Pensions and Benefits in the United Kingdom